porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 It will return an object with components that will render with the provided prefix.
 The object keys are the component names in upper camel-case, without the prefix.

+Caution: `getPrefixedComponents` needs to be deep imported.
+For usage of the unprefixed components the web components will be defined without a prefix automatically.
+That would also happen, if we would provide `getPrefixedComponents` components also within the same barrel export.
+This way we can ensure, that only the prefixed web components are getting defined.

 ```
 import React from 'react';
-import { getPrefixedComponents } from '@porsche-design-system/components-react';
+import { getPrefixedComponents } from '@porsche-design-system/components-react/dist/prefixed-components';

 const { PHeadline } = getPrefixedComponents('sample-prefix');